stephomi/nomadsculpt.com/manual/docs/topology.md

 ## Multiresolution
 The multiresolution feature is useful for mostly two scenario:
 - The smooth subdivision algorithm to increase the polycount of your object
-- handle multiple level of resolution so that you can alernate between small and large scale edits
+- handle multiple level of resolution so that you can alternate between small and large scale edits

 <video width='360' preload='metadata' poster='./videos/multiresolution.jpg' controls>
     <source src='./videos/multiresolution.mp4' type='video/mp4'>